ivorscott/go-delve-reload/README.md

 3 - Added the Ardan Labs configuration package

-In part 1, API configuration came from environment variables in the docker-compose file.
+In Part 1, API configuration came from environment variables in the docker-compose file.
 But the were dependent on docker secret values, making it harder to opt out of docker in development.
 Reserve docker secrets for production and adopt the [Ardan Labs configuration package](https://github.com/ardanlabs/conf).
 The package supports both environment variables and command line arguments.
 Now we can out out of docker if we want a more idiomatic Go API development workflow.
 I copied and paste the package under: `/api/internal/platform/conf`.

 The struct field `cfg.Web.Production` can in cli form would be `--web-production`.
 In environment variable form it is `API_WEB_PRODUCTION`.
 Notice, as an environment variable there's an extra namespace.
 This ensures we only parse the vars we expect.
 This also reduces name conflicts.
 In our case that namespace is `API`.